-If your child already has a user account on your PC, you can still turn on Family Safety and begin monitoring their activities.
+If your child already has a user account on your PC, you can add them to your Microsoft family.

 Swipe in from the right edge of the screen, tap Settings, then tap Change PC settings.(If you're using a mouse, point to the bottom-right corner of the screen, move the mouse pointer up, click Settings, then click Change PC settings.)

 Tap or click Accounts, then tap or click Other accounts.